mjguisado/speedis/README.md

 Contributions are welcome!
 Feel free to submit issues or pull requests.

 ## License
-This project is licensed under the **GNU Affero General Public License v3.0 (AGPL-3.0)**.
+This project is licensed under the **Server Side Public License (SSPL) v1.0**.

-By using this license, we ensure that any modifications or improvements made to the software, even when used over a network (such as in a SaaS environment), must be released under the same AGPL-3.0 license.
-This guarantees that the community benefits from all enhancements and that the project remains truly open.
+The SSPL ensures that if you use this software to provide a service to others, you must make publicly available not only any modifications to the software but also the complete source code of all supporting components required to run the service.
+This guarantees that the community benefits from all improvements and that the project remains truly open.

-For more details, please refer to the [AGPL-3.0 license text](https://www.gnu.org/licenses/agpl-3.0.html).
+For more details, please refer to the [SSPL license text](https://www.mongodb.com/licensing/server-side-public-license).